“Okay, we’re recording now.”

 “We stopped to check in on her daughter, first.
 The family across the hall was watching her.
 Sol introduced me to three women.
 The oldest was in her mid 40s.
 She lived there with her daughter, approaching 30, and her daughter, a pregnant teen who already had an infant daughter.
 Four generations of women, all living in the only home they’d ever known.

 “I wasn’t surprised.
-I had just taken a course on the sociology of poverty, so I had read plenty about the vicious cycle that plagues many African American women.
-In a society where the men readily abandon their partners and children, the female parent typically exhibits resentment towards her own children.
+I had just taken a course called The Sociology of Poverty, so I had read plenty about the vicious cycle that plagues many African American women.
+In a society where the men readily abandon their partners and children, the female parent typically exhibits resentment towards her own children, once the charm of being a parent wears off.
 If that child is a girl, she will seek intimacy in the arms of anyone willing to give it.
-Sadly, that usually ends up being one of the very black males that will disappear the very moment a child comes into the equation.
+Sadly, that usually ends up being one of the very black males that will disappear the very moment a new child comes into the equation.

 “I understood the concept, but to see it, to meet the very women that had only existed in textbooks and research papers for me… That’s what put everything I was doing in perspective for me.”